15:17 to Paris Movie Trailer

 Childhood friends Anthony Sadler, Alek Skarlatos, and Staff Sgt.
 Spencer Stone were thrust into the international spotlight on August 21st, 2015, when their bravery and quick-thinking thwarted a would-be terror attack on a Paris-bound train with roughly 500 passengers on board.
 Sadler, Skarlatos, and Stone were in Europe on vacation, heading from Brussels to Paris, when a man wielding an assault rifle, pistol, and box cutter burst through their train car after firing on a French passenger.
 Without hesitation, enlisted Airman Stone, who had been sleeping, threw off his headphones and leapt at the attacker, tackling him to the ground and dislodging the AK-47 from his arms.
 Sadler, a college student, and Skarlatos, a specialist in the Oregon National Guard, ran to help their friend, who had the man in a choke-hold.
 While the trio attempted to subdue the man with force, he turned his pistol and then a box cutter on Stone, leaving him with dozens of stitches on his neck and a nearly-severed thumb.
 After the terrorist was disarmed, the group provided life-saving care to the injured French passenger.
 For their heroic and selfless actions, Sadler, Skarlatos, and Stone were presented with the highest French decoration, The Legion of Honour.
 They were praised by President Barack Obama, with a ceremony at the Pentagon for their heroic and selfless actions.
 Stone received the Purple Heart and the Airman’s Medal, Skarlatos received the Soldier’s Medal, and Sadler received the Secretary of Defense Medal for Valor.
 The awards were presented by former Defense Secretary Ash Carter.

 Together, the lifelong friends from Sacramento, California co-authored the book The 15:17 To Paris.
-The book caught the interest of legendary film maker Clint Eastwood and is currently being made into a major motion picture of the same name.
-In a surprising move, Eastwood cast the Sadler, Skarlatos, and Stone as themselves in the movie, which is set for a late 2017 release.
-The trio is exclusively represented by Leading Authorities speakers bureau.
+The book caught the interest of legendary film maker Clint Eastwood and was made into a major motion picture of the same name.
+In a surprising move, Eastwood cast Sadler, Skarlatos, and Stone as themselves in the movie, which was released in 2018.

 Their story of bravery and determination has been motivating and inspiring audiences globally since it unfolded just two years ago.
 Having gone from an unknown group of close friends backpacking through Europe to the focus of a media whirlwind within 24 hours, Sadler, Skarlatos, and Stone discuss overcoming fearing, embracing the unexpected, the importance of fostering lifelong friendships, and what it takes to be prepared to do the right thing, at the right time.